bvpelt/wozwizard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Getting started
+- Install npm
+- Install angular cli global ```npm install -g @angular/cli```
+- Download github project in a source directory
+- In that source directory npm install to get all needed dependencies
+- Start the Development server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.